NCT

 INFORMATION

-NCT is one of the most unique boy bands in K-pop, with 20 members and five sub-groups under its umbrella.
+NCT is one of the most unique boy bands in K-pop, with 26 members and four sub-groups under its umbrella.

 The NCT franchise debuted in K-pop in April 2016 under SM Entertainment, starting with the EP "The 7th Sense / Without You" by NCT U, a five-member subunit with members Taeil, Taeyong, Doyoung, Ten, Jaehyun and Mark.